The 7 biggest COVID-19 vaccine myths

-It's been months since Aussies first heard about the outbreak of COVID-19 (the novel coronavirus) and since then, all of us have changed the way we go about our everyday lives to help prevent the spread of the virus.
+Since we first heard about the outbreak of COVID-19 (the novel coronavirus), all of us have changed the way we go about our everyday lives to help prevent the spread of the virus.

 During these uncertain times, it’s even more important that we continue to focus on staying mentally and physically healthy.

-To help support our members during this tough time, we’ve temporarily expanded coverage for chest, lung, kidney or other treatment related to COVID-19 until the crisis passes.
-This is across Basic and Bronze level Hospital cover, where these treatments are currently excluded, at no extra cost.
+To support our members, we've temporarily expanded coverage for chest, lung, kidney or other treatment related to COVID-19 across all levels of Hospital cover at no additional cost, even on Basic and Bronze Hospital covers where these treatments are currently excluded, until 30 June 2021.
 You'll just need to have served the standard two-month waiting period before requiring treatment1.

-This means that you’ll still be able to use your cover to claim on telehealth appointments (like video calls or Skype appointments) for services including psychology, physiotherapy, dietetics, speech pathology, occupational therapy and rehabilitation care.
+This means that you’ll still be able to use your cover to claim on telehealth appointments (like video calls or Skype appointments) for services including psychology, physiotherapy, dietetics, speech pathology and occupational therapy3.
 A service will only be provided by telehealth where it is safe and clinically appropriate, so not all providers will be able to make it available.
 Please check with your provider if this is something they’re able to do.

 For a full list of telehealth services, as well as claiming criteria, check out our telehealth FAQs.

 nib offers unlimited emergency ambulance cover regardless of your level of Hospital cover4.
 So by keeping your policy, you’ll get the emergency help you need, when and as often as you need it without having to worry about an expensive bill.
-The average ambulance claim for nib members in the 2018/19 financial year was $9745, so if you don’t have private health insurance, you might have to pay a hefty fee.
+If you don’t have private health insurance, you might have to pay a hefty fee.

 Although public hospitals provide free health treatment in the emergency department, if you need further treatment after your initial admission, the costs (and the waiting times) can add up quickly.
 That’s why we offer nib’s Accidental Injury Benefit on the majority of nib Hospital covers.
 This benefit provides you with the peace of mind that you have extra protection if you do receive an injury as a result of an accident.